 - Can also be used in games e.g. representing a deck of cards.

-Through this article, we came to know about the advantages and disadvantages of a doubly linked list.
-Also, we learned about its various uses in software.
-I would highly recommend you to practice some problems on linked list from Linked List.
+Through this article, we learned about the advantages and disadvantages of a doubly linked list.
+Or we can say the advantages of a doubly linked list over a singly linked list Also, we learned about its various uses in software.
+I would highly recommend you to practice some problems on linked list by click here.